helloelizabeth/hello-inspirer-theme/README.md

-# README
-## This is the README for your extension "hello-inspirer-theme"
 Hello there!
 Thank you so much for taking the time to check this out. :)

 I created a theme for Visual Studio as a part of my portfolio.
 It is entitled "Hello Inspirer" because...